Retirement Income 201: Building on the Basics

 Roth conversions

-A Roth conversion moves assets from a qualified plan like a 401(k) or a traditional, SIMPLE or SEP IRA—where withdrawals are taxed as regular income—into a Roth IRA, where future withdrawals will be tax-free.
-Of course, you'll have to pay income tax on the amount of money you withdraw from your traditional account to convert to a Roth.
-But because there's no dollar limit on conversions, the process lets you get around the $7,500 annual IRA contribution cap on the Roth—or $6,500 if you're younger than 50—to deposit substantial amounts of money.
-The only stipulations are that your Roth account must be active for 5 years and you must wait until age 59 1/2 to withdraw to avoid a 10% penalty tax.
+You'll have to pay income tax on the amount of money you withdraw from your traditional account to convert to a Roth, which is why we see clients converting right after they've retired when their income and tax bracket are substantially lower.
+But because there's no dollar limit on conversions, the process lets you circumvent the $7,500 annual IRA contribution cap on the Roth—or $6,500 if you're younger than 50—to deposit substantial amounts of money.
+The only stipulations are that the recipient Roth account must be active for 5 years and you must wait until age 59 1/2 to withdraw to avoid a 10% penalty tax.

 This makes Roth conversions a potentially beneficial approach if you're nearing retirement and have fallen behind with funding your post-work life.
 Used properly, Roth conversions can allow you to quickly boost your potential for tax-free income in retirement.
-Calibrating the specifics of a Roth conversion requires precision, however.
-Before adopting this strategy, speak to a professional to help determine if your finances can handle the conversion taxes.

 "It can definitely benefit you—especially if you're in a lower tax bracket—but the bottom line is it's a complex procedure that you'll still owe taxes on with every conversion," Semple says.
 "Precision calculations have to be done that involve transferring a partial or full total of any other plan into a Roth, and if done incorrectly they can cause problems—so you'll definitely want a qualified tax advisor if you're considering it."